0x1eef/xchan.rb/README.md

 # Duration: 3.00XXX
 ```

-**Send a Ruby object to a child process**
+**Blocking read**

-The following example shows how to send a Ruby object from a parent process
+The following example demonstrates how to send a Ruby object from a parent process
 to a child process. `ch.recv` performs a blocking read until an object is sent
 to the channel.
 In the example, the object being sent is an Integer: